GauravBurande/Noted/README.md

 Then still my backend endpoints weren't working.
 I thought my backend is not connected to the database, checked the MongoDB URI again and again, it was fine.
 Later I realized my backend is on port 5500, I changed it to 3000 and Viola!
 I don't know how it happened, it worked.

-On Nov 28, 2022 Heroku stopped their generous free dyno services, so I had to migrate my webapp's backend from their.
+On Nov 28, 2022 Heroku stopped their generous free dyno services, so I had to migrate my webapp's backend from there.
 Again I got recommended to use render to host my backend server from a Twitter user. so, I connected my github profile with render and deployed the backend to render, changed the API endpoints from the frontend code and again deployed the build to netlify using their CLI.